upros/acme-integrations/draft-ietf-acme-integrations.md

 The following terms are used in this document:

-- BRSKI: Bootstrapping Remote Secure Key Infrastructures {{?I-D.ietf-anima-bootstrapping-keyinfra}}
+- BRSKI: Bootstrapping Remote Secure Key Infrastructures {{?RFC8995}}

 - CA: Certificate Authority